abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 }
 ```

-**Binary Semaphore**: `new Semaphore(1)` is a semaphore that has only two states: `1` permit available or `0` permits available.
+- **Binary Semaphore**: `new Semaphore(1)` is a semaphore that has only two states: `1` permit available or `0` permits available.
+Permit count is exactly 1.

+Are Locks and Binary Semaphores interchangeably used?
+Yes, they can be.
+But there are significant diff between the two:
+- Semaphores release an be signalled from outside the thread they are acquired by (unlike Lock).
+- They are not re-entrant, no thread "owns" a semaphore, only count is tracked in the semaphore and enforced.
+If a thread tries to acquire a semaphore it already holds, then it will derease permit count, and if there are no permits left then it will block indefinitely unless released (deadlock).
-They can be used as mutex in place of Lock, but they are not re-entrant, so the same thread can't re-acquire a critical section, if it tries to then deadlock happens.
-Deadlock recovery is fast though because semaphore can be released by a thread other than the owner in case of a deadlock.
+- Deadlock recovery is fast in semaphores because they can be released by a thread other than the thread acquiring it.

 ### CyclicBarrier
 Orchestrating tasks, specifies the number of threads to wait for and once the number is reached, execution is resumed on all of the threads that the barrier was "holding".